Skip to Content

 How the model aligns

 The model predicts the long-term trend of LOD, not short-term fluctuations from ENSO, volcanic events, or core dynamics.
-The 2020–2022 data point is consistent with the trend but does not prove it — continued observation over decades is needed.
+The 2020–present data is consistent with the trend but does not prove it — continued observation over decades is needed.

 4. Day Length Stalled for 1 Billion Years